HeeebsInc/AngiogramBlockageDetection/README.md

     <img width="99%" src="readme-assets/steps/step9.jpg">
 </p>

-10) **A final round of contour estimation**.
+10) ### **A final round of contour estimation**.
 Here, we will get the contours of the dilated image above.
 These contours will be used to calculate the euclidean distance between each blood vessel.
-    1) If a contour (blood vessel) is within 10 pixels of another vessel, this area is considered a possible location of occlusion/blockage
-    2) The contour distance formula is as follows..
+    ### Step 10: Get edges of the dilated image

+### Step 10: Get edges of the dilated image

+- Here, we perform the operations as step 8 on the dilated image retrieved from step 7.
+- We filter the array of contours to include only contours with a minimum shape area of 1250 pixels so that we limit the amount of calculations and also avoid performing calculations on artifacts.
+- Once we have the contour points of the dilated image, we apply a contour euclidean distance formula [_find_if_close](program.py) to get the distance of each contour to all other contours.
+- The algorithm for finding the euclidean distance operates using brute force iterations.
+For future iterations of this project, I plan on implementing this using broadcasting which would increase the speed of this calculation.
+- If the distance between two _different_ contours is less than or equal to `min_dist = 10`, then we can assume that is a blockage area of the blood vessel.

 <p align="center" width="100%">
     <img width="85%" src="readme-assets/steps/step10.jpg">